edgarhsanchez/bevy_material_ui/README.md

 ## License

-This library is licensed under MIT/Apache-2.0.
+This library is licensed under MIT.

 The Material Symbols font is licensed under the Apache License 2.0 by Google.
 See `assets/fonts/LICENSE` for details.

+## Releases (semantic versioning)

+Publishing to crates.io is automated via GitHub Actions and uses tags of the form `vMAJOR.MINOR.PATCH`.

+1. Update `version` in `Cargo.toml`.
+2. Commit and push to `main`.
+3. Create and push a tag like `v0.1.1`.

+The workflow in [.github/workflows/publish.yml](.github/workflows/publish.yml) verifies the tag matches `Cargo.toml` and then runs `cargo publish`.